 What is Down Syndrome?

 Down syndrome is a genetic disorder that includes a combination of birth defects.
-Persons with Down syndrome have some degree of mental retardation and characteristic facial features.
+Persons with Down syndrome have some degree of intellectual disability and characteristic facial features.
 Often, heart defects and other problems are present.
 It is one of the most common genetic birth defects, affecting approximately 1 in 800 babies.
 Chromosomes are the structures in cells that contain the genes.
 Down syndrome is caused by extra genetic material from chromosome 21.
 Affected persons have two normal copies of number 21 chromosomes, plus extra chromosome number 21 material attached to another chromosome.
 For that reason, Down syndrome is sometimes referred to as Trisomy 21.

 Due to medical advances over the last 25 years, it is often possible to discover during early pregnancy whether or not the fetus is affected with Down syndrome.
 This can allow parents the opportunity to choose whether or not to continue with the pregnancy.